 Authentication

 StreamNative Cloud supports using SASL/PLAIN authentication to connect Kafka clients to StreamNative Cloud.
 You can specify the SASL mechanism in the properties file used for initializing the Kafka producer or consumer.
-An example of the properties file is provided below:
+An example of the properties file is provided below:<API KEY>

 with your StreamNative Cloud API key.
 See API Keys for more information.